Teams, tales and tips – a guide to the local game

 On the new pitch, Swansea were first transformed under Roberto Martínez, then Brendan Rodgers and then the progressive, cosmopolitan Michael Laudrup.
 The Dane didn’t stay – but his former charges remained a feisty Premier League proposition under Garry Monk.

-While a younger clientele make mischief in town, seafront pubs such as the Swansea Jack (No.130) attract the usual regulars to Oystermouth Road.
-Award-winning Bay View strikes an entertaining balance between contemporary sports bar, quality Thai restaurant and nightclub, all in a historic, stand-alone building overlooking the bay in question.
+While a younger clientele make mischief in town, award-winning Bay View strikes an entertaining balance between sport-friendly pub, quality Thai restaurant and nightclub, all in a historic, stand-alone building overlooking the bay as is suggested.
+Right at the water’s edge alongside the marina, BeerRiff Brewing serves its own beers – Furr Lager, West Coast Amber – in the taproom.

 If you just want to catch the match before getting your train, then the Grand Hotel contains a sports bar that shows Swansea games live, with free nibbles at half-time.